makehackvoid/fpga-sig/2018_cpu/docs/lab01.md

 ## Create Account

-Navigate to http://www.xilinx.com and click on the person head icon in the top centre of the screen.
+Navigate to <http://www.xilinx.com> and click on the person head icon in the top centre of the screen.
 Enter your personal details and a password.
 This may involve some to and fro with emails etc. My account is several years old and I skipped this bit.

 ## Download

-The downloads section is found nested under Support > Downloads & Licencing.
+The downloads section is found nested under Support > Services > Downloads & Licencing.
 You should be able to see several links related to "Vivado design Suite - HLx Editions".